FLAGlab/DistributedPetriNets/README.md

 ### Prerequisites

 You will need to have Go on your machine.
 To get started with Go [click here](https://golang.org/doc/install).
-File [go.mod](https://github.com/FLAGlab/DCoPN/blob/master/go.mod) contains all the necessary libraries and requires to have the environment variable GO11MODULE set to true.
+File [go.mod](https://github.com/FLAGlab/DCoPN/blob/master/go.mod) contains all the necessary libraries and requires to have the environment variable GO111MODULE set to "on".

 ### Installing and running